mkulk2025/bank_marketing_campaign/README.md

 # Baseline Model Comparison

-DummyClassifier as baseline model performance metrics  (graph - please check the doc file attached for the graph) Key Takeaways:
+# DummyClassifier as baseline model performance metrics  (graph - please check the doc file attached for the graph)
+**Key Outcome:**
 | Metric | Value | Interpretation |
 | :---        |  :---    |  :---  |
 |Train Accuracy|0.80|While that appears plausible, it's more likely a result of class imbalance or how the predictions are inherently biased|